 When shredding, the most significant ease of use related factor is emptying the bin.
 Some models require you to remove the shredding unit to access and empty the bin.
 This isn't a huge hassle if you keep your shredding machine in an easily accessible location, but can be a pain if you want to keep it hidden away under your desk.
 Some models have a drawer style bin that can be pulled out from the front of the unit.
 This makes them much easier to access and empty, especially if they're tucked away somewhere.
 However, if models like these don't have a good indicator of when they're full you may end up creating a confetti snowstorm when you pull the drawer out.
 Bin volume also relates to ease of use as the more paper shreds a bin can hold the less often you'll have to empty it.
 As these are very simple machines they all have correspondingly simple interfaces, but there are some noticeable differences between models.
 Throughout the testing process all of our testers used, abused, and emptied every single model in this review, so they had some pretty strong opinions when assigning ease of use scores.

-Most models fell into the midrange in our ease of use testing, with four different models earning a score of 6.
+Most models fell into the midrange in our ease of use testing, with six different models earning a score of 6 out fo 10.
 These models were neither annoying to use, nor did they offer anything that made them feel especially user friendly.
 The AmazonBasics 6-Sheet Cross-Cut is a small model that can fit just about anywhere and has a no frills interface with one switch.
 However, its small 3.8 gallon bin needs to be emptied frequently.
 Also, the shredding unit sits on top of the bin, meaning it must be lifted off the bin in order to empty it.
 This can be inconvenient, especially if you want to hide it away under a desk.
 The AmazonBasics 12-Sheet Cross-Cut has almost an identical interface to its smaller sibling, but its bin is slightly bigger (4.8 gallons) and it includes a CD shredding slot.
 The Fellowes Powershred 60Cs has the same safety sensor as the 79Ci, and a slightly dumbed down version of its interface.
 It also has a shredding unit that sits on on top of a 6-gallon bin.
 The shredding unit is quite heavy and requires two hands to move around.
+The Powershred 99Ci has the same safety sensor and a very large 9-gallon pullout bin.
+However, its sheer size makes it a bit difficult to move around.
+The AmazonBasics 24-Sheet has a nice interface and is easy to empty, but it is very large and takes up a lot of space.

 Noise was our lowest weighted testing metric.
 This is because you will probably only use your shredder infrequently and/or in short bursts, so even the noisiest models won't pose a problem for most people.
 However, if you're especially sensitive to noise, will be shredding in a crowded office situation, or need to hide your latest doughnut binge from your wife by discreetly shredding the receipt, you will want to look for a quieter model.
 We first tested noise using a decibel meter, but the results weren't very differentiating and didn't correspond to how annoying we thought each model actually sounded.
 So we ended up scoring each subjectively, based on how bearable/unbearable we found the screeches emanating from each model.

-Lets face it, no shredder sounds pleasant.
-Consequently, the highest score in this metric was a 7.
-This honor went to the Fellowes Powershred 79Ci.
-It had a fairly low pitched, consistent hum that could almost fade into the background.
-Next up were the AmazonBasics 12-Sheet Micro-Cut and the Swingline Stack-and-Shred 100X, both of which earned a 6.
-The AmazonBasics had a fairly low pitch, but with some higher pitched crinkling noise mixed in, which made it a tad more annoying.
-The Swingline was also low pitched, but had a choppy, rhythmic sound that was much harder to block out.
-There were also two models that scored a 5.
+There were two models that scored a 5.
 The Royal HD1400MX had a more bearable low pitched tone, but with some very loud accents of crinkling that start to fray the nerves after a while.
 The Bonsaii EverShred C169-B was very similar with a lower frequency interspersed with more frazzling crinkling noises.